Senolytic Pulse Protocol

 This preserves the 3-day pulse rhythm of the human Q+F trial and places quercetin close to the studied 1250 mg/day level.

-It deliberately keeps fisetin below a simple capsule-for-capsule conversion of non-formulated trials because the liposomal pro formulation is intended to improve absorption and slower exposure characteristics.
+It deliberately keeps fisetin and apigenin below a simple capsule-for-capsule conversion of non-formulated trials because the liposomal pro formulation is intended to improve absorption and slower exposure characteristics.

 Senolytic-style pulses do an important part of the job: they help push senescent or damaged cells toward apoptosis or other “off” pathways, but the actual clean‑up still depends on immune, liver, kidney, and lymphatic clearance.